daegiM/NES-AUDIO-APP/README.md

 Famistudio exported to NES rom

-I disassembled the rom and the result is ASM code
+I disassembled the rom file

 You can assmeble the code using ASM6